Randall S. Beach

-Mr. Beach is a member of the New York State Bar, the American Bar Association, the New York State Bar Association, the Albany County Bar Association and the Capital Region Building Owners and Managers Association.
-He is a member of the Board of Directors of the Lakes to Locks Passages, a Federal By-way, a member of the Planning Commission of the City of Schenectady, and a former member Junior Achievement of Northeastern New York, the Chamber of Southern Saratoga County; the Board of Directors of Literacy Volunteers – Mohawk/Hudson, Inc. and the Southern Saratoga YMCA.
+Mr. Beach is a member of the New York State and American Bar Associations and the Capital Region Building Owners and Managers Association.
+He is the Executive Vice President of the Board of Directors of Lakes to Locks Passages, a Federal By-way, a member of the Planning Commission of the City of Schenectady and a former member of the Board of Directors of Junior Achievement of Northeastern New York, of the Chamber of Southern Saratoga County; and the Board of Directors of Literacy Volunteers – Mohawk/Hudson, Inc. and the Southern Saratoga YMCA.

 Mr. Beach has made regional media appearances with respect to base closure issues, and is the author of many published articles including: Syndication: An Alternative Financing Mode, Saratoga Business Journal, July 2011; Syndication: An alternative financing tool for small to mid-sized real estate development projects, New York Real Estate Journal, June 2011; Representations and Warranties in the Commercial Real Estate Contract from the Purchaser’s Perspective, Saratoga Business Journal, March 2011; Managing the Risks of Green Construction, Saratoga Business Journal, November 2010; “Social Media and the Workplace,” Strictly Business, September 2009; “Avoid Electronic Data Pitfalls,” co-written with Chris Meyer, Strictly Business, March 2008; “Be Proactive To Protect Against Sexual Harassment,” co-written with Katy Coleman,Strictly Business, September 2008; “A Smart Future for the North Country,” Strictly Business, March 2006; "Coming to a Community Near You, BRAC 2005 and the Transformation of the American Military," PROB. & PROP., July-August 2005, at 11; “Local Military Bases Are Among The Lucky,” Saratoga Business Journal, June 2005; “Quick Response to BRAC List is Critical to Base Viability,” The Buffalo News, May 2005; “Let’s Be Smart About Growth,” Saratoga Business Journal, September 2004; “"Swords to Plow Shares, The No-Cost Economic Development Conveyance of Cold War Installations," PROB. & PROP., July-August 2001, at 58; "Recycling the Cold War, The Conversion of Military Aviation Assets," AIR & SPACE LAW, Vols.
 14, 15, Spring/Summer 2000; "Preventing Jurisdictional Chaos: Interbank Disputes and the Expedited Funds Availability Act under Bank One Chicago, N.A.V.
 Midwest Bank & Trust Co.," 16 ANN.REV.BANKING L., 577 (1997).